123099/QuestJobs/README.md

 The plugin interacts with other Minecraft plugins to allow for more varied quests and rewards.

-This is a project I have started around 2013-2014 when I was just 16 years old.
+This is a project I have started around 2013-2014 when I was just 16 years old, and then reworked a bit again in 2016 when I started studying game engineering.

 ## Noteworthy Features